Granny Square Hexagon Pattern Free: 7 Easy Honeycomb Designs

 For a throw blanket measuring approximately 120 cm × 150 cm (47″ × 59″):

-Use hexagons with 4 rounds each (measuring ~10 cm / 4″ across)
+- Use hexagons with 4 rounds each (measuring ~10 cm / 4″ across)

-Layout: 12 hexagons wide × 15 hexagons tall in a honeycomb arrangement
+- Layout: 12 hexagons wide × 15 hexagons tall in a honeycomb arrangement

-Total: approximately 90–95 hexagons (honeycomb offset reduces count)
+- Total: approximately 90-95 hexagons (honeycomb offset reduces count)

-Yarn needed: approximately 2000–2500 yards of worsted weight yarn
+- Yarn needed: approximately 2000-2500 yards of worsted weight yarn

-Hexagons can be joined to create gorgeous wearable pieces.
+Hexagons can be joined to create stunning wearable pieces.
 A Granny Square Cardigan made from hexagons is particularly eye-catching.
-For garments, use smaller hexagons (3–4 rounds, 8–10 cm across) with a finer yarn weight for better drape and comfort.
+For garments, use smaller hexagons (3-4 rounds, 8-10 cm across) with a finer yarn weight for better drape and comfort.

-What Is Hexagon Project Ideas?
+Hexagon Project Ideas

 Hexagon Coasters Set